-PBPL has partnered with the Queensland Wader Study Group (QWSG) to carry out monthly shorebird counts at shorebird habitats on and adjacent to the port.
+PBPL has partnered with the Queensland Wader Study Group (QWSG) over the last 25 years to carry out monthly shorebird counts at shorebird habitats on and adjacent to the port.
 We also support QWSG in banding and leg-flagging migratory birds found on port land.
-Data from these monitoring programs is collected with data from around Queensland and Australia to provide a greater understanding of migratory shorebirds.
+Data from these monitoring programs is collated with data from around Queensland and Australia to provide a greater understanding of migratory shorebirds.

-To enhance the availability of shorebird roosting habitats in the region, PBPL constructed a 12 hectare permanent shorebird roost.
-It is the largest constructed shorebird roost in eastern Australia and has been recorded to provide habitat for up to 3,000 birds at one time.
+To enhance the availability of shorebird roosting habitats in the region, PBPL constructed a 10 hectare permanent shorebird roost.
+It is the largest constructed shorebird roost in southern Hemisphere and has been recorded to provide habitat for up to 3,000 birds at one time.